HouzuoGuo/laitos/doc/Cloud tips.md

 - ElasticBeanstalk always expects their application to serve a web server on port 5000, otherwise it will consider an application (laitos) to be malfunctioning.
 If your laitos configuration has already set up web server, you must start `insecurehttpd` that will automatically listen on port 5000 when it detects ElasticBeanstalk environment.
-  ElasticBeanstalk system will then proxy Internet traffic on port 80 to laitos `insecurehttpd` on port 5000.
+  ElasticBeanstalk system will then serve (proxy) Internet visitors on port 80 using laitos web server on port 5000.
-- If your configuration does not set up a web server, please set one up just for ElasticBeanstalk, or use the classic deployment scenarios.
+- If your configuration does not set up a web server, please set one up just for ElasticBeanstalk, or use the ordinary deployment method.
 - ElasticBeanstalk application is packed into a zip file called "application bundle", that typically contains:

-      Procfile                       (launch command)
+      Procfile                       (launch command line text)
-      .ebextensions/options.config   (user workaround)
+      .ebextensions/options.config   (workaround - launch laitos as root)

       laitos       (program executable)
       config.json  (configuration file)